Laura Cesari of California - Fantasy Deco Dreamworld Artist

 1978, at Laguna Seca Raceway, watching my dad race a vintage car that he and my mom restored.
 Super adorabeezle jumpsuit by my mom, a longtime designer for Lorrie Deb by Emma Domb of San Francisco.

-My great-grandfather, Giuseppe Luccarotti, designed the terrazzo floor for the San Francisco City Hall in 1915, around the time when many of my ancestors came to California from the Mediterranean, Himalayas, and South America.
+My great-grandfather, Giuseppe Luccarotti, designed the terrazzo floor for the San Francisco City Hall in 1915.
 It's immortalized in the hilarious and adorable film 'Bedazzled' in this scene, with Elizabeth Hurley's epic eye-roll and Brendan Fraser's exuberant victory dance, where (spoiler alert!)
-Elliott realizes he still has his Soul.
+Elliott realizes he still has his Soul. ♥ ♥ ♥

 Original Lines, Feral Beauty